xenserver/status-report/doc/pre-commit.md

 ## Advanced: Run pre-commit hooks as part of `git rebase -i`

-For reference only:
+Ideally, if possible, pre-commit hooks should run on every commit to ensure that each works without any errors, even when checking out an intermediary commit.
+This is needed to allow for `git bisect` for finding commits causing breakage.

-By default, `pre-commit` does not run during `git rebase` commands.
+However, by default, `pre-commit` does not run during `git rebase` commands.
 It checks only regular commits, not amends and not rebases.

+`pre-commit` can be run during `git rebase` explicitly by using:
+    git rebase -x 'pre-commit run --from-ref HEAD~ --to-ref HEAD' HEAD~1

+Note: Replace the `1` with the number of commits to run the pre-commit hooks on.

 When moving changes between commits while rebasing, they can get broken.